 Our take was to create a 360-degree campaign focusing on convenience and instant consumption, including new packaging design.

 Awareness and engagement were declining, and Carlsberg Sport was in urgent need for a new identity and point of difference.
 The target audience needed some emotional elements that the audience could relate to as well as differentiate Carlsberg Sport from their competitors.

 Our research showed that Carlsberg Sport was targeting an audience consisting of young sports enthusiasts.
 Furthermore, the audience was facing a change of attitude.
 It is no longer considered nerdy or uncool to be good in school.
 It is okay to strive for the best and support your friends in succeeding.
 Carlsberg Sport should not talk about soft drinks but instead catch their audience’s attention by talking about their lives and sport.

 Insights showed a new generation of young people who knew that the world is at their feet.
 The pressure from the outside world can feel enormous.
 Therefore, it is even more important to dare and believe in yourself, your dreams and goals.
-But things do not come by themselves.
+But things do not happen on their own.
 They have to fight for it.
 Why?
-Because the teens are told that it is an impossible dream that only a few are making.
-Our solution was to tell the target audience that it is okay to believe in yourself, your talent and that nothing is impossible to achieve.
-And while they are at it course reaching out for Carlsberg Sport to get a confidence boost.
+Because the teens are told that it is an impossible dream.
+Our solution was to tell the target audience that it is okay to believe in yourself, your talent and that nothing is impossible.
 Our communication should encourage, inspire, and challenge the target audience to follow their dreams and ambitions.

 The results were phenomenal, and it paid off to bring the concept to life.
-Sales increased by 35% in the wake of the campaign.
-A Brand Manager of Carlsberg Sport supported with the statement: “We finally managed to bring Carlsberg Sport to life, and it has become a good business”.
+Sales increased by 35%.
+A Brand Manager of Carlsberg Sport commented: “We finally managed to bring Carlsberg Sport to life, and it has become a good business”.